 What are the key statistics about cervical cancer?

-The American Cancer Society's estimates for cervical cancer in the United States are for 2014:
+The American Cancer Society's estimates for cervical cancer in the United States for 2014 are:

 - About 12,360 new cases of invasive cervical cancer will be diagnosed.

 - About 4,020 women will die from cervical cancer.